Alexander Robinson (chief): Death and legacy

 Robinson briefly returned to view Chicago after the Great Chicago Fire and compared it to the prairie of his youth.
-He died on his land on April 22, 1872, survived by his widow, as well as several children and grandchildren, and was buried in the family graveyard.
+He died on his land on April 22, 1872.

 Part of the Robinson Reserve, including a burial ground for many Native Americans, was never sold until acquired by the Cook County Forest Preserve District in 1955 after Robinson's house burned down and his granddaughter Mary Boettcher (who had preserved the area for decades) could not rebuild.
 The Forest Preserve District forbad further family burials in 1973; Robinson's gravestone was removed to a maintenance facility and lost for many years before being returned to descendants in 2016.
 Litigation concerning the condemnation may be ongoing.
 The old burial ground has become associated with ghost legends, hence the closest parking lot is now closed.

-In 1940, as part of the Treasury Relief Project, Federal Writers Project supervisor George Melville Smith (1879-1979) painted "Indians Cede the Land", a mural for the Park Ridge, Illinois post office.
+In 1940, as part of the Treasury Relief Project, Federal Writers' Project supervisor George Melville Smith (1879-1979) painted "Indians Cede the Land", a mural for the Park Ridge, Illinois post office.
 It may depict a younger Robinson among the Native Americans at the negotiations.
 Park Ridge was developed on one of the three former Potawatomi villages in the area, as was Forest Glen in Caldwell's Reserve, and either was once part of or adjoins the Robinson Reserve.
 Removed during post office renovations in 1970, it was restored in 2008 and placed in the Park Ridge Public Library in its 100th anniversary celebration, although temporarily removed during 2018 renovations.